Ada-Developers-Academy/jump-start-live/expectations.md

 * We also expect students to come to class with relevant ideas, and questions related to the class topics

 ## Participation
+We expect participating students to be active participants in the learning process.
+The questions below are designed to help guide you.
 * Do you make at least one excellent contribution (e.g., insight or question) to each class without monopolizing discussion?
 * Do you give active nonverbal and verbal feedback?
 * Do you refer to other students by name and react to their contributions?